Social Media Companies Don’t Want to Become Part of the Government’s Coming Surveillance Policy

 They are scared of being left out in the proverbial sun.
 Google is the largest social media company and will not join the majority in voting against the Surveillance Bill.
 Why is this?
 Because they want to continue to have their free ride as they funnel more of our private information to their gigantic search engine.

-The powers that be realize that the biggest players in the social media industry are the same ones funding the anti-NSA and anti-spyware websites on the internet.
-Are the social media companies afraid that the government will find out how much money they are making through these black hat operations?
-I don’t think so, but this is why they are playing a very dangerous game.
-As if our private information was not enough.
+The powers that be are well aware that the largest players in the social media industry or social websites are also the ones who fund anti-NSA and anti-spyware websites on the internet, and they are taking action.
+Why do you think Facebook, Twitter, and other social media companies are afraid that the government will discover how much money they are making through these black hat operations?
+I don’t believe so, but it is for this reason that they are engaging in a very dangerous game.
+As if our personal information wasn’t already enough.

-The truth is that the only people who care about Americans’ privacy are the members of the House and the Senate Intelligence Committee.
-The rest of the Washington political power structure either cannot afford to lose their hold on power, or they want to continue to use these tactics to keep us guessing.
-No one cares what happens in the privacy of our lives when it comes to our computer systems.
-Corporate America, however, does, and they are using their cash to do so.
-If they lose their ability to spy on you and your private data, they will go out of business.
+The reality is that the only people who are concerned about Americans’ privacy are members of the House Intelligence Committee and the Senate Intelligence Committee, respectively.
+Those in charge of the rest of the political power structure in Washington either can’t afford to lose their grip on power, or they want to continue employing these strategies to keep us on our toes.
+When it comes to our computer systems, no one is interested in what happens in the privacy of our own homes.
+Corporate America, on the other hand, is doing so, and they are doing so with their money.
+They will be forced to close their doors if they are unable to spy on you and your personal data any longer.

-So why are the social media companies refusing to support a solution to the problem?
-If they do, they will lose their credibility and be unable to continue dominating the virtual world.
-Since the privacy of most people is being invaded through these databases, most businesses will not even deal with them.
+So, what is it about social media companies that makes them unwilling to support a solution to the problem?
+Otherwise, they will lose their credibility and be unable to maintain their position as the dominant force in the virtual world.
+Because these databases infringe on the privacy of the vast majority of people, most businesses will not even consider doing business with them.

-This is a good thing for the average American citizen, though, because it means that the privacy invasion is now limited to just the members of Congress and the heads of state.
-However, that is not all there is to this problem.
-There are nine more that do not apply to every American citizen who uses social media sites.
-Therefore, social media companies are keeping a great deal of information about each American at their fingertips.
+However, this is a positive development for the average American citizen because it means that the invasion of privacy will now be limited to only members of Congress and heads of state.
+However, this is not the only issue that needs to be addressed.
+In addition, there are nine more that do not apply to every American citizen who makes use of social media.
+As a result, social media companies have a wealth of information about each and every American at their fingertips at any given time.

-Some of this information includes everything that you have posted, said online, or have sent in an instant message.
-It also includes pictures and videos.
-In addition to all of this information, social networking sites are collecting information about where you go and what you do.
-They are building detailed profiles about each of their registered users.
-So not only do they have an endless amount of information about each user, but they have gathered this information before the user has decided to share it.
+Some of this information includes everything you have written, said, or sent in an instant message, as well as information from your social media accounts either they are new social media accounts.
+This includes images and videos as well as a written description of the work.
+In addition to all of this information, social networking sites collect information about your whereabouts and what you do on a consistent basis.
+It is their goal to create detailed profiles of each and every one of their registered users.
+Not only do they have an endless amount of information about each user, but they have also gathered this information before the user has chosen to share it with others.

-Of course, the government does not want you to know what they are up to either.
-That is why they created the National Security Agency and other similar agencies to gather this same information.
-They want to catch people in illegal activities so that they cannot cover it up by using fake evidence.
-Social media sites help them do this by showing users exactly what they are up to.
-This may be good for the government’s purposes, but it is not necessarily good for the individual’s private rights.
+It goes without saying that the government does not want you to be aware of what they are up to as well.
+That is why the National Security Agency and other similar organizations were established in order to gather the same information.
+They want to catch people who are involved in illegal activities so that they can’t get away with it by fabricating evidence.
+Social media sites assist them in accomplishing this by providing users with real-time updates on their activities.
+However, while this may be beneficial to the government’s objectives, it is not necessarily beneficial to the individual’s private rights.

-If the social media companies refuse to share this information, then you can forget about free speech.
-There is nothing free about it when it comes to what these social media sites are doing to their users.
-You have a right to know what information the social media company is holding, and you have a right to make sure that you share this information with the individuals you need to.
-In the end, it is your responsibility to protect yourself and your family from this kind of surveillance.
+Unless social media companies are willing to share this information like they share social media articles, you can forget about free speech in the digital age.
+When it comes to what these social media platforms are doing to their users, there is absolutely nothing free about it.
+You have a right to know what information the social media company is holding about you, and you have a right to make certain that this information is shared with the individuals who need to know about this information.
+Last but not least, it is your responsibility to protect yourself and your family from this type of electronic monitoring.

 The New Legislation Maybe Too Broad for Social Media Companies